hanfeny7/pat2prism/README.md

 - **Key Insights**: MDP semantics enable precise modeling of nondeterministic attacker choices, providing more convincing results for reviewer scrutiny than DTMC-only approaches.

 All raw PRISM outputs and derived result files (e.g., `paper/result_std.txt`, `paper/result_lo_*.txt`) are included for reproducibility.
 Reviewers can rerun experiments using the provided scripts and models.

+## Contributing
+- Fork the repository and open a pull request with a clear description of changes.
+- Follow the code style and include tests for generator rule changes.
+See `CONTRIBUTING.md` if provided.

+## License & Contact
+- This project is released under the MIT License — see `LICENSE`.
+- For questions regarding reproducibility or access to experimental artifacts, contact the authors via their institutional emails or open an issue on GitHub.